Plexical/altered.js/README.md

 The script is actually very short, hence there are no subdirectories in the project, so modifying it yourself should be simple.
 Classic `make` in combination with `npm` is used to build.
-A simple `make test` should be enought to set up a newly cloned directory for development.
+A simple `make test` should be enough to set up a newly cloned directory for development.
 If it isn't please open an issue and I'll look into it.